SUNY Oneonta's Physics major has two options, depending on your career or graduate-study goals.

 Option B is suited for students desiring a strong physics background for study or work in another field.
 It builds a foundation of physics courses combined with an individually designed program, including courses from other departments.
 Students often select from courses in astronomy, biology, business, chemistry, earth science, engineering, geology, mathematics, meteorology, and water resources.
 Option B is recommended for students in the 3-2 Engineering Program.

 The college offers a Adolescence Education-Physics program that leads to certification to teach physics and mathematics courses.
 The program requires courses in other sciences and in education.

-The college offers a 3-2 Engineering Program in cooperation with eight engineering schools.
+The college offers a 3-2 Engineering Program in cooperation with five engineering schools.
 This allows students to major in physics or another liberal arts discipline at SUNY Oneonta and then attend a cooperating engineering school.
 Students who successfully complete the five-year program receive a liberal arts degree from SUNY Oneonta and an engineering degree from the cooperating engineering school.
 Commonly-selected engineering majors are aerospace, ceramic, chemical, civil, electrical, environmental, industrial, mechanical and nuclear.

 With graduate study elsewhere, astronomy minors could pursue a career in astronomy or astrophysics.
 Courses range from introductory-level for non-science majors to upper-level for students with serious interest in the field.
 Current research emphasis includes variable stars, cataclysmic variables and globular clusters, with many other topics in development.
 Students also have freedom to propose their own research project ideas.
 Campus astronomy activities are supported by an observatory and a planetarium.